Back to Blog

 California

 California's breach notification law (Civil Code § 1798.82) is among the most expansive.
-Key requirements include a 30-day notification deadline (effective October 2025 under SB 1223), notification to the AG when 500+ residents are affected, and a broad definition of personal information that includes biometric data, medical information, and online credentials.
+Senate Bill 446, signed by Governor Newsom on October 3, 2025 and effective January 1, 2026, replaced the old "most expedient time possible" standard with a fixed 30-calendar-day deadline to notify affected individuals — currently the strictest fixed timeline in the country.
+For breaches affecting more than 500 California residents, businesses must also notify the California Attorney General within 15 calendar days of notifying individuals.
+California's definition of personal information is broad, covering biometric data, medical information, and online account credentials.
 Substitute notice must include email notification, conspicuous website posting, and notification to major statewide media.
 California also requires the notification to be written in plain language and to include specific elements like a description of the incident, types of data compromised, and remediation steps.
 For more on California's broader privacy framework, see our CCPA compliance guide.
+Source check: Last verified June 19, 2026 against California Civil Code § 1798.82 as amended by SB 446 (2025) (date_retrieved: 2026-06-19).

 Texas

-Texas (Business & Commerce Code § 521.053) requires notification within 60 days and AG notification when 250+ residents are affected.
+Texas (Business & Commerce Code § 521.053) gives you 60 days to notify affected people but only 30 days to notify the attorney general, counted from the day you determine the breach occurred, once at least 250 Texans are involved — so the regulator filing is the earlier deadline, not the later one (§ 521.053(b), (i), retrieved August 13, 2026).
+The report must be submitted electronically on the OAG's own form, and § 521.053(j) requires the attorney general to publish a listing of the reports it receives.
 Texas has one of the broadest breach notification triggers — it includes any "sensitive personal information" which encompasses biometric data, financial data, and health data.
 The Texas Attorney General has been increasingly aggressive with privacy enforcement, as demonstrated by the record $1.4 billion Meta settlement.
 For the broader privacy framework, see our TDPSA guide.

 Florida